Culham station in model form

 Unknown modeller and photographer

-Finally, here is a picture which we have been sent of a 4mm scale scratch built ticket office.
+Finally, here is a picture of a 4mm scale scratch built ticket office which we were sent in early 2017.
 The station has become an island terminus and also acquired a red telephone box.